 You can pay anywhere from $2 to $90 (or more) for weightlifting gloves, depending on your needs and the gloves’ features.
 And you can find almost every type – from grips to full leather gloves with wrist wraps – at every price point.

-But buyer beware!
-Those cheap gloves may seem like a great deal, but the dye can run, the fabric can rip, or the stitching can unravel after just a workout or two.
-And those bargain gloves won’t seem like such a bargain if you have to buy a new pair every month – or week.
+Gloves costing less than $10 may seem like a great deal, but the dye can run, the fabric can rip, or the stitching can unravel after just a workout or two.
+Those bargain gloves won’t seem like such a bargain if you have to buy a new pair every month – or week.

 A. The two types of gloves are similar but not identical.
 Both types are intended to protect your hands and provide grip, but each type has characteristics that suit it for one sport or the other.
 If you’re an experienced cyclist or weightlifter, you will want gloves tailored to your sport.
 If you’re new to a sport and just want to try it out, using the “wrong” gloves for a short time shouldn’t be a problem.